KimRass/warehouse/Basic Codes/Python.md

 ### String.find()
 - Return the first index of the argument.
 ### String.startswith(), String.endswith()
 - Return `True` if a string starts with the specified prefix.
-If not, it returns `False`
+If not, return `False`
 ## eval()
 ```python
 A = [eval(f"A{i}") for i in range(N, 0, -1)]